 The Chapman’s zebra is a medium subspecies of the zebra group.
 With some of the most famously patterned coats in the world, no two zebras ever have the same stripe pattern.

 Zebras may have evolved stripes for social recognition or to confuse and dazzle predators such as lions.
 These sociable animals communicate using barks, neighs or squeals.

 South western Africa and Zimbabwe

 Poached for their skins and sometimes bushmeat.
-Lions and African hunting dogs often prey on them.
+Lions and African wild dogs often prey on them.